pvasek/kudu-wiki/Process-list-and-minidump.md

 ## Overview

 To diagnose the issues, one may need to get the list of running processes, their cpu and memory usages or, even, take a minidump.
-Kudu service exposes processes endpoint (`/diagnostics/processes`) enabling developers to achieve exactly that.
+Kudu service exposes processes endpoint (`/diagnostics/processes`) enabling users to achieve exactly that.

 ## Using /diagnostics/processes